nesetaydinn/csharp_tutorials/first_tutorial/first_tutorial_doc.md

 // See https://aka.ms/new-console-template for more information
 Console.WriteLine("Hello, World!");
 ```
-You see a comment line and a Console.WriteLine method(this method works same std::cout or printf), i change the sentence and remove the comment line;
+You see a comment line and a Console.WriteLine method(this method works as similarly to std::cout or printf), i change the sentence and remove the comment line;
 ```c#
 Console.WriteLine("Hello, Aliens!");
 ```